shemalperera/IPMV02/README.md

 # EN3160 Assignment 2 - Fitting
-This the repository for EN3160 Assignment 1 on Fitting
+This the repository for EN3160 Assignment 1 on Fitting & Alignment